mdzzg/dc_pf_calculation/README.md

 The database network.db is viewed easily using DB browser for SQLite, available for all platforms.
 Two tables are defined in the database: bus and branch. (which is included in the repository).
 The first line of each files contains headers describing the formatting of the input data.

+**Note: If running from ipyhton, please cd into the folder with downloaded files containing network.db and dc_pf_clean.py**

 **bus** should be formatted as such:

 ```